jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 >
 >                (Shoghi Effendi, The Promised Day is Come, p.
 113)

-Recent Baha'i writings are unsparing in their assessment of nationalistic movements:
+Recent Baha'i writings are unsparing in their assessment of nationalistic movements, movements which echo altogether too closely certain movements of the early twentieth
+century:

+>  Long before it and its leader had been swept into oblivion during the concluding months of the
+>  second world war, Fascism had become an object of ridicule among the majority of even those who
+>  had originally supported it.
+Its significance lies, rather, in the host of
+>  imitators it spawned and which
+>  were to proliferate throughout the world like some malignant series of mutations, in the decades
+>  since then.
+Fuelled by a manic nationalism, this aberration of the human spirit deified the state,
+>  discovered everywhere imaginary threats to the national survival of whatever unhappy people it
+>  had fastened upon, and preached to all who would listen the notion that war has an “ennobling”
+>  influence on the human soul.
+The comic opera parade of uniforms, jackboots, banners and trumpets
+>  usually associated with it should not conceal from a contemporary observer the virulent legacy it
+>  has left in our own age...

+and continuing likewise,

+>  Like Fascism, Naziism has left a detritus in
+>  our own time.
+In its case, this takes the form of a language and symbols through which fringe
+>  elements in present-day society, demoralized by the economic and social decay around them and
+>  made desperate by the absence of solutions, vent their impotent rage on minorities whom they
+>  blame for their disappointments.
+>                 (_Centry of Light_, on behalf of Universal House of Justice)

-So much for what it teaches.
+So much for what the Baha'i faith teaches and what it condemns.
 The question is - how does it help you?
-What do are _you_ going to do about it?
+What do are
+_you_ going to do about it?

-This is where the globalist attitude inculcated by the Baha'i Faith is evident.
+This is where the globalist attitude inculcated by the Baha'i Faith is helpful.

-The purpose of globalism is not to nullify patriotism.
-It is to separate and distinguish patriotism from nationalism.
-They are often viewed as two sides of the same coin.
+The purpose of globalism is not to nullify patriotism, nor to defeat violent nationalistic groups.
+Its purpose is to separate and distinguish a legitimate and salutory patriotism from nationalism.
+They two tendencies are often viewed as two sides of the same coin.
 They are not.
+Love for one's country is not the same as zeal for its unconditioned triumph over others.

 >  [The Baha'i teachings] should not, indeed it cannot, be construed as a
 >  repudiation, or regarded in the light of a censure, pronounced against a sane